 Shall attend all Executive Committee meetings in the year following his/her term as President.

+Shall advise the President as needed on Senate matters.

-Shall advise the President on all Senate matters.
+Or Shall advise the President on all Past Senate matters.

 In the event that the previous past president cannot serve in this capacity, a senator may be appointed by the Senate President to the position of Past President.
 This appointment must be approved by a vote of the Senate at the next possible general Senate meeting.